food-drink

 Polaroid molina lario

-Set above the Molina Lario Hotel on the eighth floor, this rooftop offers sweeping views of Malaga's cathedral and the surrounding streets.
+Set on the eighth floor above the Molina Lario Hotel, this terrace has sweeping views of Malaga Cathedral and the surrounding streets.
 The port is visible in the distance.

-My absolute favourite part about this rooftop is it's the only one that regularly has a live band.
+My favourite part about this rooftop is the live band.
+It's the only one in the city that regularly has live music, so check their schedule to time your visit.

-Location: Calle Molina Lario, 22 (next to the cathedral)
+Calle Molina Lario, 22 (next to the cathedral).

 Aurea Rooftop